jonasgaigr/jonasgaigr/README.md

 - 🔭 I mainly work on an automatic system evaluating the condition of species and habitats in Czechia across scales, mainly covered by the <a href="https://github.com/jonasgaigr/host_naturecz/">host_naturecz</a> repository
 - 👯 I’m looking to collaborate on exploring biodiversity trends in Czechia, evaluating the condition of protected species and assessing the impacts of conservation interventions
+- 🤔 I’m looking for help with future translation of R script within the <a href="https://github.com/jonasgaigr/host_naturecz/">host_naturecz</a> repository to SQL code
 - 📫 How to reach me: jonas.gaigr@aopk.gov.cz
 - 🦋 Where fo follow me: <a href="https://https://bsky.app/profile/jonasgaigr.bsky.social">jonasgaigr.bsky.social</a> or <a href="https://x.com/jonasgaigr">x.com/jonasgaigr</a>